LSSTDESC/desc-prod/README.md

 ## Service
 A web service is provided at https://www.descprod.org.
-Follow that link and log in with google credentials to view a page where you can submit jobs and track theior progress. if you afre not already registered with descprod, follow the instructions to register.
+Follow that link and log in with google credentials to view a page where you can submit jobs and track theior progress.
+New users should follow the instructions on the page to register.
-The clients below contact this service by default.
+Client scripts (9including those listedd below) below contact this service by default.

 ## Installation
 To use the descprod client code, install this package.